flanggut/smvs/README.md

 *developing...*

-This repository contains an implementation of 'Shading-aware Muli-view Stereo' [1].
+This repository contains an implementation of 'Shading-aware Multi-view Stereo' [1].
 The framework itself is based on 'A New Variational Framework for Multiview Surface Reconstruction' [2].

 ### How to compile

-The code only depends on [MVE](https://github.com/simonfuhrmann/mve) and compilation is supported on Unix and macOS systems:
+The code only depends on [MVE](https://github.com/simonfuhrmann/mve), libjpeg, libpng, and libtiff.
+Compilation is supported on Unix and macOS systems:

 	git clone https://github.com/simonfuhrmann/mve.git
 	git clone https://github.com/flanggut/smvs